dianovlussac/taskGetx/README.md

 Flutter project.

 This project is a getx Flutter application.
+Implementation using GetX on flutter app.

 A few resources to get you started if this is your first Flutter project: